flintlib/flint/doc/source/padic_mat.rst

     Returns the `p`-adic precision of the matrix.

-.. function:: slong padic_mat_val(const padic_mat_t A)

-    Returns the valuation of the matrix.

-    This is implemented as a macro and can be used as an *lvalue* as well as an *rvalue*.

 .. function:: slong padic_mat_nrows(const padic_mat_t A)

     Returns the number of rows of the matrix `A`.